Last updated on July 28th, 2022 at 05:11 pm

 At a slow pace.

 I stayed on it for 20 minutes, occasionally walking a bit faster to push myself, but really I was just counting the minutes.
-A couple weeks into this pattern, I used my old heart rate monitor that amazingly still worked to see if I was even working in a place that would burn fat.
+A couple of weeks into this pattern, I used my old heart rate monitor that amazingly still worked to see if I was even working in a place that would burn fat.

 Yep!
 But just barely.
 This fitness tool has always been in my arsenal and I can highly recommend Polar.